Anja585/pands-problem-sheet/README.md

 if num > 0: # checking the condition
     print("The square root of {} is approx. {}.".format(num, doSqrt(num)))
 ```
+### Code explanation
 Program asks the user to enter a positive number.
-Entered number is an argument in a function 'doSqrt' which calculates square root of the number:
+The entered number is an argument in a function 'doSqrt' which calculates the square root of the number:
-* we make an inital assumption of square root value, and we define the tolerance value (the value by which the real square root can deviate from the one calculated by a function);
+* we make an initial assumption of square root value, and we define the tolerance value (the value by which the real square root can deviate from the one calculated by a function);
 * Newton's iteration algorithm is used in a while loop to compute square root via recurrence equation √ N ≈ (N/A + A)/2.
 While loop is broked once if statement is true;
 * the solution is rounded to 1 decimal place.
 ### References